HealthChinese Authorities reported 140 new cases of the Sars-like virus

 “It’s highly possible we’ll witness this virus spread given that it appears there’s some form of human-to-human transmission and given the hype of travel in the lead-up to Chinese New Year,” Microbiology and Immunology Department’s faculty research incharge at Georgetown University, Alexandra Phelan told CNBC this Monday.

-He further stated that “Looking more on, I think we’re likely to receive cases from around China, and also there will likely be cases from other countries as people travel.”
+He further stated, “Looking more on, I think we’re likely to receive cases from around China, and also, there will likely be cases from other countries as people travel.”

-While Sars-virus first observed in the central city of Wuhan during late December, more than 139 fresh cases that had been reported over the weekend in China revealed new cases in Beijing in the north of the country, as well as in the southern part of Shenzhen, said Reuters.
+While Sars-virus was first observed in the central city of Wuhan in late December, more than 139 fresh cases reported over the weekend in China revealed new cases in Beijing in the north of the country and in the southern part of Shenzhen, said Reuters.

 This brings the total to over 200 confirmed cases from the new coronavirus strain.
 Three of them have passed away.